AMICI-dev/AMICI/documentation/python_installation.rst

 .. note::

-    Since Python 3.8, the library directory needs to be set as follows:
+    Since Python 3.8, the library directory needs to be set either from Python:

     .. code-block:: python